Senators come and go. One ham and bean soup recipe stays the same.

 Technically, I would have liked to add something like, I don’t know, a bay leaf?
 But I stuck to the original as much as possible, so that is why the recipe is so simple.

-Also: This soup makes a fantastic recipe for those leftover ham bones around Easter or Christmas.
+Finally: This Senate ham and Navy bean soup makes a fantastic recipe for those leftover ham bones around Easter or Christmas.

 Did you make this Senate Bean Soup recipe?
 How was it?